LT-Schmiddy/SchmiddysMMRecompModTemplate/README.md

 On your first run, a file called `user_build_config.json` will be created at the root of the repo.
 Here you can set the command/path for the compiler and linker you want to use for your mod code.
 If you want to use my MIPS-only clang builds (or any compiler not on the system path), this is an easy way to set them up.
+You can also set which CMake presets you want to use for building your external library.

 ## Testing